Modeling the amplification of epidemic spread by individuals exposed to misinformation on social media: Mean-field SMIR model

 To identify a suitable base value for the transmission rate among ordinary susceptibles, we begin by exploring the scenario with no misinformed individuals ($\mu = 1$), setting $\gamma=0.2$ and varying the transmission parameter in the range $0.02 \leq \beta_O \leq 1$.
 As is typical of SIR dynamics, Fig.~\ref{fig:nohomo_beta} shows that lower $\beta_O$ values delay and lower the infection peak --- the so-called ``flattening of the curve.''
 Lower $\beta_O$ also decreases the total proportion of the population that becomes infected at any point during the epidemic, while higher $\beta_O$ values increase this proportion.
 These dynamics are tied to the basic reproduction number $R_0 = \beta / \gamma$: the disease spreading dynamics only reach epidemic levels when $R_0 > 1$, such that an infected individual infects more than one other person on average.
 This happens when $\beta_O > 0.2$.
 As $R_0$ increases, the infection spreads more quickly, the peak infection day occurs sooner, and the proportion of the population that is ultimately infected increases.

 We now explore the effect of the recovery rate, again in the scenario with no misinformation or homophily, by setting $\beta_O = 0.3$ and varying the recovery period $\tau=1/\gamma$ between 1 and 20 days.
 Fig.~\ref{fig:nohomo_recovery} shows that when $\tau < 4$, $R_0 < 1$ and the disease does not reach epidemic proportions.
 At this level, the epidemic takes a long time to reach its peak ($\approx$80 days).
 Increasing $\tau$ means that individuals remain infected longer, so the population gets infected faster and the peak infection is reached more rapidly.

-We set $\tau = 5$ ($\gamma=0.2$) in the main text to align with quarantine recommendations from the CDC\cite{cdc_isolation_2023}.
-With this value and $\beta_O = 0.3$, the dynamics are at epidemic levels ($R_0=1.5$).
+In summary, the effects of varying the transmission and recovery parameters are predictable: lower $\beta$ and higher $\gamma$ ``flatten the curve'' and reduce the negative outcomes of an infection.
+Based on these explorations we set $\tau = 5$ ($\gamma=0.2$) to align with quarantine recommendations from the CDC\cite{cdc_isolation_2023}.
+We further set $\beta_O = 0.3$ such that the basic reproduction number is $R_0 \ge \beta_O / \gamma = 1.5$ to ensure epidemic spread within the ordinary population.